-Food & beverage trends in the hotel industry have remained mostly unchanged for many years.
+Food and beverage trends in the hospitality industry have remained mostly unchanged for many years.
 However, recent shifts in consumer habits have caused hotels to re-think their food and beverage programs.
 Many hoteliers are making a big push to accommodate consumers’ growing appetite for healthier, convenient food choices.
 As a result, some classic hotel F&B systems are either being scaled down or phased out completely.
 While adjusting to these changing trends may require some initial investment on the part of hotels, overall, they are paving the way for a potential increase in profits.

 One major casualty of changing F&B trends is the hotel minibar.
 What once served as a healthy revenue stream for hotels has fallen out of favor with many hotel customers.
 Millennials are largely responsible for the minibar’s decline in popularity.
 While this demographic does enjoy convenience, they are also budget conscious and unwilling to pay premium pricing for common items they can find cheaper elsewhere.
 So how do hotels cater to guests’ desire for convenience and value at the same time?
 By offering premium convenience items that are more likely to entice guests to open their wallets.